 This chapter offered a brief exploration of the community development competencies of the health and human service practitioner in Canada's far North.
-An understanding of the challenges in accessing ongoing education to address learning needs and the importance of education to develop competencies in community development is critical to working effectively with northern communities.
-Community development is an empowerment strategy valued by both practitioners and community members, showing a commitment to community development.
+An understanding of the challenges in accessing ongoing education to address learning needs and the importance of education to develop competencies in community development is critical to working effectively with communities. northern Community development strategy valued by both empowerment practitioners community members, showing a commitment to community development.
 Initiative on behalf of the care provider to learn and embody these competencies is an important step in reducing health disparities and increasing collaboration with northern people.